ohiofi/game-design-curriculum/README.md

 - an imbalance caused by poor game design (for example, if the first player wins 90% of all games)
 - an imbalance caused by a skill gap (being out-matched) or an extreme level of difficulty

+### Handicapping

-Some games of skill try to make the game more fair by addressing skill gaps using handicapping https://en.wikipedia.org/wiki/Handicapping
+Some games of skill try to make the game more fair by addressing skill gaps using [handicapping](https://en.wikipedia.org/wiki/Handicapping).
+Handicapping adjusts the difficulty level of the game based on the player's skill level.

 Handicapping exists in:
 - Horse racing